 Not to worry, any plain old soap will do the trick just as effectively.
 Here’s a great visual on how effective soap is on viruses.

-Soap + Toiletries:
+Soap + Toiletries

 Lastly, this tip might feel nearly impossible when you and your family are stuck at home, but it also seems like a more important time than ever to be mindful of your technology use and screen time.
 I read this amazing book this year called Digital Minimalism (which I would highly recommend as great quarantine reading).
 The author suggests that we find high quality leisure activities to fill our down time, and limit leisure technology use (ie mindless scrolling and panic news binging) to set blocks of time during the day.

 I am guilty just as much as anybody of getting in an endless spiral of news and facebook scrolling - especially in these past few weeks.
 But that is more of a reason to take care of yourself and well-being when anxieties are high, and in-person socialization is low.
-And the temptation of using mindless viewing and scrolling to numb yourself can make feelings of uncertainty and anxiety worse in the long run.
-This is the time to invest in those types of “analog” activities that give you a sense of accomplishment, joy, and much needed distraction.
+The temptation of using mindless viewing and scrolling can make feelings of uncertainty and anxiety worse in the long run.
+This is the time to invest in all types of “analog” activities that give you a sense of accomplishment, joy, and much needed distraction.
 Give yourself a trick or something to reach to whenever you have the urge to grab your phone.
 For me, whenever I get the urge, I try to instead take out my journal, and write about why in that moment I wanted to distract myself - it might be simple boredom, but it might be something else to that writing could help you work through.

 Even taking a walk (in a low population area), or drawing, coloring, picking up an instrument.
 Anything you can do to connect you to the physical world of the here and now, rather than the uncontrollable, the future, and the maybes, can help you feel more centered in a drastic way.